 I like to think I am a very curious person and always have been.
 I can be a little obsessive-compulsive (OCD) at times, especially on topics I find intriguing (my wife can attest to that).
-Recently, it is all about the UFO and strange and unexplainable phenomena we see happening all around our planet with greater frequency.
-I think I have a healthy appreciation for those sort of things.
-I know they exist; but I am not buying into the world’s explanation of them being little green guys who are only trying to help humanity out.
+Recently, it is all about the UFOs and strange and unexplainable phenomena we see happening all around our planet with greater frequency.
+I think I have a healthy appreciation for those sorts of things.
+I know they exist, but I am not buying into the world’s explanation of them being little green guys who are only trying to help humanity out.
 I believe they fall into a category of fallen angels, who in their varying rank structures (Eph.
 6:12), were instructed to misguide and confuse humanity about life on other planets.
-Somehow, their increasing activity and overt deception is tied to the soon coming Rapture of the Church.
+Somehow, their increasing activity and overt deception are tied to the soon-coming Rapture of the Church.

 My borderline OCD regarding information of varying stripes is equally applicable to what happens when we die and about how we understand time.
 When a famous theologian dies, and for the sake of argument, let’s say they were truly born-again but held to some aberrant views on eschatology for example; I always wonder what their first thoughts are when they get to heaven and realize they had it completely wrong.
 Nevertheless, this also got me thinking about my own eschatological views.
 How can I know I am right?
 How do I know that the Pre-Tribulation position is the absolute correct view?
 Taking this out even further, how do I know my hermeneutical position of Dispensationalism is correct?
 Why is my view better than say, the Reformed position, or the Roman Catholic one?
 For these, and many other questions, I have to rely on Scripture.